korykilpatrick/chatsage/attached_assets/frontend-plan.md

    - Use `channelsApi.ts` for creation.

 3. **Testing Criteria**
-   - `NewChannelGroupCreationOverlay.test.tsx` with Jest + React Testing Library.
+   - `NewChannelGroupCreationOverlay.test.tsx` with Vitest + React Testing Library.
    - MSW for mocking creation.
    - Confirm the creation flow works.